United States–European Union relations: Trade

 Euro-American relations are primarily concerned with trade policy.
-The EU is a near-fully unified trade bloc and this, together with competition policy, are the primary matters of substance currently between the EU and the US.
-The two together represent 60% of global GDP, 33% of world trade in goods and 42% of world trade in services.
-The growth of the EU's economic power has led to a number of trade conflicts between the two powers; although both are dependent upon the other's economic market and disputes affect only 2% of trade.
+The EU is a near-fully unified trade bloc and this, together with competition policy, are the primary matters of substance currently between the EU and the U.S. The two together represent 60% of global GDP, 33% of world trade in goods and 42% of world trade in services.
+The growth of the EU's economic power has led to a number of trade conflicts between the two powers, although both are dependent upon the other's economic market.
 See below for details of trade flows.

 In 2007, a Transatlantic Economic Council was established to direct economic cooperation between the two.
-It is headed by the US.
-Deputy National Security Advisor for International Economic Affairs and the EU's Commissioner for Trade.
+It is headed by the U.S. Deputy National Security Advisor for International Economic Affairs and the EU's Commissioner for Trade.
 However, it is yet to produce solid results.
 A Transatlantic Free Trade Area had been proposed in the 1990s and later in 2006 by German Chancellor Angela Merkel in reaction to the collapse of the Doha round of trade talks.
 However, protectionism on both sides may be a barrier to any future agreement.
-Recent developments have seen the proposal of a new agreement called the Transatlantic Trade and Investment Partnership (TTIP) between the US and the EU.
+Recent developments have seen the proposal of a new agreement called the Transatlantic Trade and Investment Partnership (TTIP) between the U.S. and the EU.
 This agreement has the aim of fostering economic growth through bilateral trade and investments.
 In August 2019, Trump announced an accord to increase beef exports to the European Union.
-The US Trade Representative Robert Lighthizer signed agreement with Jani Raappana, representing EU Presidency, and Ambassador Stavros Lambrinidis of the EU delegation.
+The U.S. Trade Representative Robert Lighthizer signed agreement with Jani Raappana, representing EU Presidency, and Ambassador Stavros Lambrinidis of the EU delegation.

-EU is one of the main trade partners of the US:

-In 2016, European-Union (28) is 18.7% of US merchandise exports, and 18.9% of US merchandise imports.